zheng0xd/JATIC-internal-docs/docs/process/platforms/gitlab.md

 ### Learning Gitlab terminology

-If you are familiar with the Scrum or SAFe agile methology, see [How to use GitLab for Agile software development](https://about.gitlab.com/blog/2018/03/05/gitlab-for-agile-software-development/) for a mapping of Agile artifacts to Gitlab features and terminology.
+If you are familiar with the Scrum or SAFe agile methodology, see [How to use GitLab for Agile software development](https://about.gitlab.com/blog/2018/03/05/gitlab-for-agile-software-development/) for a mapping of Agile artifacts to Gitlab features and terminology.

 If you are more familiar with Github or Bitbucket for project management, see [Comparing Gitlab, Github, and Bitbucket terms](https://about.gitlab.com/blog/2017/09/11/comparing-confusing-terms-in-github-bitbucket-and-gitlab/) for a mapping of the different terminologies.